-- Humanism – a history of the noble but forgotten Credo of our species
+- Humanism – a history of the hijacked Credo of our species

 ”Individual selection is responsible for much of what we call sin, while group selection is responsible for the greater part of virtue.”
 Wilson is easily the greatest thinker of our age, an invaluable successor to Darwin.